aoloe/scribus-help-free/README.md

 - images also can have a language code.
 - provide a script that convert the markdown file and produces the file structure requested for the help files.
 - each directory can have a `README.md` file with notes on the page.

+Warning: please, don't copy content from the official Scribus Help files!
+The licenses are not compatible!
+On the other side, you might get inspiration from the Scribus Flossmanual: <http://en.flossmanuals.net/scribus-2/>